santiment/academy/src/docs/education-and-use-cases/understanding-market-expectations-through-historical-crypto-trends/index.md

 on a prolonged rally, you may see a spike in the term “altseason”.
 This means that traders are confident enough that the current altcoin rally will continue.
-Since markets historically move the opposite direction of the crowd’s expectations, you can interpret spikes in “altseason” as a bearish one in almost all cases.
+Since markets historically move the opposite direction of the crowd’s expectations, you can interpret spikes in “altseason” as a bearish signal in almost all cases.

 **Query text:**